How do I get referred to a Neurosurgeon?

 What about Tests?

-Most patients seeing a Neurosurgeon will require Radiological Investigations such as MRI or CT imaging.
-If you haven’t already been scanned, sometimes on receipt of your referral letter, we may want to arrange a scan before you are seen by your Consultant.
-This enables us to speed up your diagnosis and move forward with your treatment.
-If this is relevant in your case, we will contact you to discuss.
+Most people seeing a Neurosurgeon will require an MRI or CT scan.
+Occasionally on receipt of your referral letter, we will arrange a scan prior to seeing you in clinic.
+This speeds up your diagnosis and therefore your treatment.
+If appropriate for you, we would get in touch to discuss.